Do you want to become a PBI Mexico volunteer?

 Those arriving to Mexico with PBI will have the opportunity to be part the team involved in the exploratory processes that have the objective to expand PBI’s work in Mexico opening new accompaniment processes to Human Rights Defenders.

 If interested to be part of PBI Mexico Project:

-- Complete and send the request form together with three references forms ( from the associative, solidarity, NGO, labour or academic field) to email@example.com, before 31st March 2022 —Call extension until April 10—.
+- Complete and send the request form together with three reference forms ( from the associative, solidarity, NGO, labour or academic field) to email@example.com, before 11th November 2022.
 We will carry a pre-selection process based on the requests received.

 - There will be an online interview after the pre-selection process.